swina/zerostage/README.md

 - Track device variations (change the variation of the device if present, or add new)
 - Track device macros (change the macros of the device is present, or randomize)

+**Devices selector and Parameters Randomize has to be completed and will be available in the next release**

 Using the powerful OSC protocol (Open Sound Control) you can control remotely your Ableton session without the need of tedious MIDI mapping.

 Using the web technologies you can have a touch controller with no cost.
 Compatible with any touch device (iOS/Android).